aptakhin/jt/README.md

 	x = double(3);
 	> 6
-	y = double("ab"); # Stil doesn't work, shame on me
+	y = double("ab"); # Still doesn't work, shame on me
-	> "abab"
+	> abab

-Also, imagine the great power of 4 basis types: integer, asci string, boolean and function!
+Imagine the great power of 4 basis types: integer, asci string, boolean and function!

+Developed memory model is brain exploder, so you won't see it here!

 ## Compilation and other humdrum